-Figure 1 shows the three hydrogen supply chains analysed in this study.
-Hydrogen is produced via water electrolysis powered by renewable electricity (wind/solar generation).
-Water used in the electrolyser is produced by desalinating seawater through reverse osmosis.
-The electrolyser separates the water molecules into oxygen and hydrogen using renewable electricity and the gaseous hydrogen leaves the electrolysers at 30 bar.
+To determine the energy and mass balances, we Figure 1 shows the three hydrogen supply chains analysed in this study.
+Hydrogen is produced via assume a 300 MWeI electrolyser, and scale all the other processes to match the electrolysers' electric water electrolysis powered by renewable electricity input.
+Two types of electrolysers are considered: (wind/solar generation).
+Water used in the alkaline and polymer electrolyte membrane (PEM). electrolyser is produced by desalinating seawater through reverse osmosis.
+The electrolyser separates Alkaline electrolysers consist of two electrodes the water molecules into oxygen and hydrogen operating in a liquid alkaline electrolyte solution of using renewable electricity and the gaseous either potassium hydroxide or sodium hydroxide. hydrogen leaves the electrolysers at 30 bar.